tfredrick112/CS6910-A2/README.md

 `
 train_validate_model_wandb()
 `
-: Trains, validates the model on the data and logs the accuracies and losses into wandb.
+: Trains and validates the model on the data and logs the accuracies and losses into wandb.